AucaCoyan/blog/src/content/blog/git.md

 git stash pop
 ```

+If you don't want the stash anymore, you can `git stash drop` to delete the topmost stash.

 # do you want to roll back git changes?

 All right, easy.
 There is always a solution: